wt121/wt121.github.io/_pages/fun.md

 ### Contact

-If there are any issues or if you have any questions/suggestions, feel free to email them to...
+If there are any issues or if you have any questions/suggestions, feel free to email them to wesleytsai0121@gmail.com